daltoniam/JSONJoy-Swift/README.md

-JSONJoy-Swift
+JSONJoy
 =============

 Convert JSON to Swift objects.
 The Objective-C counterpart can be found here: [JSONJoy](https://github.com/daltoniam/JSONJoy).

-Parsing JSON in Swift has be likened to a trip through Mordor, then JSONJoy is the eagles to that trip.
+Parsing JSON in Swift has be likened to a trip through Mordor, then JSONJoy would be using eagles for that trip.

-## Example ##
+## Example

 First here is some example JSON we have to parse.

 ```javascript
 {
     "id" : 1